landoskape/vrAnalysis/docs/analysis.md

 # choose a session randomly using the vrDatabase module
 vrexp = random.choice(vrdb.iterSessions(imaging=True, vrRegistration=True))
+print(vrexp.sessionPrint()) # show which session you chose

+# create sameCellCandidates object
-print(vrexp.sessionPrint()) # show which session you chose scc = analysis.sameCellCandidates(vrexp, keepPlanes=[1,2,3,4]) # keepPlanes determines which planes to use, others will be considered the flyback and ignored in all further analyses
+# keepPlanes determines which planes to use, others will be considered the flyback and ignored in all further analyses
+scc = analysis.sameCellCandidates(vrexp, keepPlanes=[1,2,3,4])
 ```

 To observe clusters of cells based on a variety of criteria, use this block.